ianmcook/ExecNode-presentation-2021/PRESENTATION.md

 Tagging breaks down some when we split batches for fan out

+OrderBySinkNode sorts the batches *as they leave the graph*.

 Our interface for reusability is the stream of batches, which is unordered.